 Sustainability - the objective of sustainability covers several areas.
 It includes environmental sustainability as well as the production sustainability of a generation resource.
 Stable economics and minimal operations and maintenance ("O&M") costs contribute to sustainability.
 Renewable resources offer superior sustainability because they don't degrade over time and they require less maintenance, they require less regulatory and legal permitting review, and they avoid potential carbon costs.
 Fossil fuel resources involve fuel adjustments over time because of substantial fuel cost variability and the depletion of resources.
-Fossil fuel resources compared to renewable resources.
+Fossil fuel resource technologies require more overhauling and maintenance compared to renewable resources.
 Renewable resources use minimal water and emit no particulates, and other polluting gases, compared to fossil fuels.